-An inspiring magazine article I read the other day had a wonderful headline…’Nature is a state of grace that can be experienced by anyone, anywhere’.
+An inspiring magazine article I read recently had a wonderful headline…’Nature is a state of grace that can be experienced by anyone, anywhere’.

 Part of the piece’s theme was that nature isn’t just for over there, or thousands of miles around the world.
 It is right where you are, all the time, whether you live in a city or not.

 I live on the outer edge of London right by the Thames as it flows down to Kent on the southside and Essex to the north.
 It’s urban but we are always within a short distance of ‘real’ countryside.
 And, as if proving the article’s point, I recently finished a year of nature notes – a diary of the nature I experienced wherever I was, either at home, up a mountain or in some woods.

 Nature is indeed a state of grace, of great constant wonder no matter the place or time.
 I am lucky enough to have spent a lot of my life aware of the nature around me and to have experienced nature in many countries.
 But a year of writing down what I saw and sensed, paying extra attention to the plants, animals, landscape, skies, light, weather and everything else, gave me not only a lot of pleasure but constantly increased my knowledge and that state of grace.

 For one thing, my ability to identify wildflowers had always been patchy.
 But watching every day for new flowers to appear from Spring into Summer and the use of a great little app on my phone to take photos and name them, I became a dab hand at walking along rattling off the names of every patch of vetch, cow parsley or